Written by Elisa Koek

 An unexplored frontier

 Dusek believes that women are critical in building nations.
-Dusek states determined.
+Dusek wants to fight for gender equality.
 She is on a mission to shift the numbers by helping women reach their full potential and deploy capital to reach their goals.
 When Dusek joined a volunteer trip to Africa in her early twenties, she discovered the unexplored potential for growth of this continent.

 ‘Businesses are the heart of economies’

 “Businesses are the heart of economies and nations”, Dusek explains.
 “And, South Africa has a particularly interesting environment.”
 Dusek refers to the continent as an unexplored frontier.
-“With a history of legalized racial inequality, Apartheid, and present gender, geographic and racial inequality, the country offers many challenges, yet promising opportunities.”
+“With a history of legalized racial inequality, Apartheid, and present geographic, racial, and gender inequality, the country offers many challenges, yet promising opportunities.”

 Gender inequality is a global phenomenon